predix-ui/predix-ui/_pages/develop/context-browser.md

 * `favorite(item: Object|Array<Object>, source: String)` - Call with an object that is a direct reference to one of the `items` objects to favorite a single item, or with an array of objects to favorite multiple items.
 * `defavorite(item: Object|Array<Object>|null, source: String)` - De-favorites one or more items.
 Call with a direct reference to one of the favorited items to de-favorite it, or an array of favorited items to de-favorite multiple, or `null` to de-favorite all items.

-The `favorited` property on px-context-browser can also be used by the app to both get the user's current favorites and to set the user's favorites, e.g. after loading them from the server.
+The app can also use px-context-browser's `favorited` property to both get the user's current favorites and to set the user's favorites, e.g. after loading them from the server.

 ## Favoriting and selecting favorited items